-Automated car parking system refers to a mechanical system devised to park a large number of cars in minimum space available.
+An automated car parking system refers to a mechanical system devised to park a large number of cars in the minimum space available.
 The APS transports cars from one parking space to another, mechanically, without requiring a driver.
 An APS structure basically stacks cars vertically in levels to eliminate the need for large land spaces.
 Let’s go through the history of Automated Parking System.

 A ‘Paternoster system‘ was built to park cars, around 1920.
 It was structured like a Ferris wheel that could adjust eight cars in the space of two cars.
 The structure became popular as it was easy to operate and occupied lesser space.
 It could also be incorporated into a building.
 Concurrently, an APS with the ability to park more than a thousand cars were being installed by Kent Automatic Garages.

-Washington D.C. saw the first ever driverless parking garage in 1951 which got closed shortly.
-APS captured the interest in late 1940s-50s in the U.S. Some of the systems employed during that time are still in use.
+Washington D.C. saw the first-ever driverless parking garage in 1951 which got closed shortly.
+APS captured the interest in the late 1940s-50s in the U.S. Some of the systems employed during that time are still in use.
 These systems included Bowser, Pigeon Hole systems, and Roto Park.
-These systems were faced by frequently occurring mechanical problems and people had to wait for eternity to get their cars back.
+These systems were faced with frequently occurring mechanical problems and people had to wait for an eternity to get their cars back.